shoriwe/fullproxy/README.md

 In other words, is the proxy of another proxy but totally invisible for the client.
 ### Applications
 This could be specially useful when you need to proxy a network that a machine have access to, but you can't bind with it
-### Considerations
-- The `master` protocol may loss some setup connections if it is extremely stressed, but it should work `just fine` if the connections where already made
 ## Translation
 This protocol is simple, it receives proxying request in a specific proxying protocol to them forward them to another proxy with another protocol; this means that if you only speaks SOCKS5, you will be able to talk to an HTTP proxy using this "translator"
 # Installation